 '''

 This RNS example demonstrates how to set up a link to #

 a destination, and pass binary data over it using a

 channel buffer.

 from future import annotations

 import os

 import sys

 import time

 import argparse

 from datetime import datetime

 import RNS

 from RNS.vendor import umsgpack

 Let's define an app name.
 We'll use this for all

 destinations we create.
 Since this echo example

 is part of a range of example utilities, we'll put

 them all within the app namespace "example_utilities"

 APP_NAME = "example_utilities"

-A reference to the latest client link that connected

-latest_client_link = None

-A reference to the latest buffer object

-latest buffer = None

-This initialisation is executed when the users chooses

-to run as a server

-def server(configpath):

-We must first initialise Reticulum

-reticulum = RNS.Reticulum(configpath)
+(continues on next page)

 '''